-- change the name of the current Remuneration Committee in "Remuneration and Appointments Committee" and to merge the function previously carried out by the Appointments Committee in the new Remuneration and Appointments Committee; - appoint the directors Gioacchino Attanzio (Chairman), Sergio Arnoldi and Caterina Caccia Dominioni as members of the new Remuneration and Appointments Committee; - appoint the directors Sergio Arnoldi (Chairman), Gianluca Bolelli and Gioacchino Attanzio as members of the Control and Risk Committee; - appoint Caterina Caccia Dominioni as director in charge of the internal control and risk management system; - appoint the Independent Director Gioacchino Attanzio as lead independent director; - appoint Lorenzo Pascali (Chairman), Maurizio Brigatti and Stefano Chirico as members of the Supervisory Body that will remain in office until the shareholders' meeting that will be called to approve the financial statements for the year ended 31 December 2018; - on 22 May 2016, the subsidiary Marais Group sold the 40% share held in Marais Algerie SARL at the price of Euro 40 thousand, to the majority shareholder in that this investment was no longer of strategic importance.
+- change the name of the current Remuneration Committee in "Remuneration and Appointments Committee" and to merge the function previously carried out by the Appointments Committee in the new Remuneration and Appointments Committee; - appoint the directors Gioacchino Attanzio (Chairman), Sergio Arnoldi and Caterina Caccia Dominioni as members of the new Remuneration and Appointments Committee; - appoint the directors Sergio Arnoldi (Chairman), Gianluca Bolelli and Gioacchino Attanzio as members of the Control and Risk Committee; - appoint Caterina Caccia Dominioni as director in charge of the internal control and risk management system; - appoint the Independent Director Gioacchino Attanzio as lead independent director; - appoint Lorenzo Pascali (Chairman), Maurizio Brigatti and Stefano Chirico as members of the Supervisory Body that will remain in office until the shareholders' meeting that will be called to approve the financial statements for the year ended 31 December 2018; - on 22 May 2016, the subsidiary Marais Group signed a protocol for the sale of the 49% share held in Marais Algerie SARL at the price of Euro 40 thousand to the majority shareholder, in that this investment was no longer of strategic importance. - On 16 September 2016, the subsidiary Tesmec Service S.r.l. ranked first in the tender by negotiated procedure called by RFI - Rete Ferroviaria Italiana S.p.A., company of the Ferrovie dello Stato Italiane Group responsible for the overall management of the national rail network, for the supply of 88 multipurpose ladder trucks for the maintenance of the Italian railway network.